Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Introduction

 Recently, interest in biomolecular LLPS has surged due to its role in the formation of biomolecular condensates, which provide spatial and temporal organization within living cells. \textit{In vivo} LLPS of proteins and nucleic acids has been implicated in numerous processes, such as transcription and stress response~\cite{Sabari2020, Campos-Melo2021, Peng2020}.
 Engineering biomolecular LLPS for technological applications is also of interest, for example to control cellular behavior for synthetic biology purposes~\cite{WAN2024108452} or to create multiphase \emph{in vitro} structures that can be used to build complex materials~\cite{song2024liquid} or bioreactors~\cite{LIM2024496}.

-Predicting and controlling biomolecular LLPS in the multicomponent settings that are biologically and/or technologically relevant remains challenging due to the wide variety of physicochemical interactions that can contribute to both homotypic and heterotypic interactions between various molecules.
-Numerous studies have analyzed the effects of specific interaction modalities---including interactions between folded protein domains~\cite{li2012phase}, hydrophobic interactions between aromatic residues in prion-like domains in disordered proteins~\cite{martin2020valence}, electrostatic interactions in binary mixtures of oppositely charged disordered proteins~\cite{chowdhury2023driving}, and base-pairing among RNA oligonucleotides~\cite{jain2017rna}---within controlled, \emph{in vitro} reconstitutions of biomolecular mixtures.
-Nonetheless, further work is needed to explore the interplay among these various types of interactions, in particular in biomolecular mixtures with both homotypic and heterotypic interactions.
+Predicting and controlling biomolecular LLPS in the multicomponent settings that are biologically and/or technologically relevant remains challenging due to the variety of entropic and energetic effects that can contribute to both homotypic and heterotypic interactions between various molecules.
+Numerous studies have analyzed the effects of specific interaction modalities---including interactions between folded protein domains~\cite{li2012phase}, hydrophobic interactions between aromatic residues in prion-like domains in disordered proteins~\cite{martin2020valence}, electrostatic interactions in binary mixtures of oppositely charged disordered proteins~\cite{chowdhury2023driving}, and base pairing among RNA oligonucleotides~\cite{jain2017rna}---within controlled, \emph{in vitro} reconstitutions of biomolecular mixtures.
+Nonetheless, further work is needed to explore the interplay among these various types of interactions, in particular in biomolecular mixtures exhibiting both homotypic and heterotypic interactions.